libra/website/docs/life-of-a-transaction.md

 ### AC → Storage (AC.4)

-When the client performs a read query on the Libra Blockchain, (for example, to get the balance of Alice's account) AC interacts with the storage component directly to obtain the requested information.
+When the client performs a read query on the Libra Blockchain (for example, to get the balance of Alice's account) AC interacts with the storage component directly to obtain the requested information.

 ### Admission Control README